vmware-archive/jenkins-reviewbot/README.md

 Contributions
 ==============
-Please note that since this project belongs to VMware, I will not be able to merge pull requests unless you sign a contribution license agreement.
+Please note that since this project belongs to VMware, I will not be able to merge pull requests unless you sign the [contribution license agreement](https://github.com/vmware/jenkins-reviewbot/blob/master/CLA.pdf).
 Please return signed copy to ymeymann at vmware dot com.